ibme-qubic/svbdoc/doc/tests/biexp.rst

 when including covariance.

 Increasing the posterior sample size leads to a gradual lowering of the best cost with little improvement beyond a size of 50.
+Small sample sizes combined with high learning rates are problematic - at low learning rates the sample size matters less.
 We will consider the sample size in more detail in a later section.

 Effect of batch size and learning rate on best cost achieved
 ------------------------------------------------------------